 - Best nightlife – Stagecoach Bar

-Best & Fun Things To Do in Jackson Hole, Wyoming
+Things to Do in Jackson Hole, Wyoming

 1. Check out the National Elk Refuge

 Address: 675 E Broadway Ave, Jackson, WY 83001

 Thousands of elk call the National Elk Refuge home during the winter months.
 When the snow falls, elk find their way back to the area to feed sporting thick winter coats and getting ready to shed their antlers.
 Visitors to the National Elk Refuge are lucky enough to experience the majesty of the massive herds for themselves, along with the remarkable ecosystem supported by the refuge.

 For decades the refuge has been hosting wintertime guests on sleigh rides through the prairie.
 By sleigh, visitors are able to see the elk grazing from a safe distance without deterring them from coming back year after year.
 All of the best wildlife tours in Jackson showcase the refuge, as it’s truly a remarkable spot for animal lovers, and it’s so close to town.

 In all seasons, the refuge is home to lots of other wildlife that take shelter on the protected land.
 You’ll likely see some bighorn sheep on the far side of Millers Butte, bison roam the northern side of the refuge, and it’s not uncommon to see eagles and hawks feasting in the open sagebrush flats.
 From December through April each year the stars of the show at the National Elk Refuge are, aptly, the elk themselves.

 See Related: National Parks to Visit in November

 Just because the Granite Hot Springs is 30 miles outside of Jackson Hole doesn’t mean you have to drive there in a car!
 Dog sledding tours are part of what makes a trip to Wyoming fun in the wintertime.
 Spend some time with the pups and head out to the hot springs before enjoying a soothing soak.